md-mostafa/dmoney_api_jmx/README.md

 # dmoney api jmx

-This is Jmeter project, where dmoney api is used for api test.
+This is a Jmeter project, where dmoney api is used for api test.

 ---
 ### API Documentation